AdobeDocs/experience-manager-screens.en/help/user-guide/testing-pocs-pilots-rollouts.md

 >[!NOTE]
 >
->Typical Sales cycles for Digital Signage deployment at scale can range from 9&ndash;18 months.
+>Typical Sales cycles for Digital Signage deployment at scale can range from 9 through 18 months.
 There are many factors involved that affect the final time line, not the least of which is how the end-client measures success and how risk averse their business partners are when introducing a new solution.

 For example, stakeholders for a digital signage program in a retail environment could include the following: